CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

     return {'message': 'Hello World!'}
 ```

-In just 5 lines, you've already created a working API.
+In just these five lines of code, you've already created a working API.
 If you've ever used Flask this should look very familiar.
-The last 3 lines are the most interesting:
+The last three lines are the most interesting.

+This is a route:

 ```python
 @app.get('/')
 ```

-This is the route.
 It tells FastAPI that the following method should be run when the user requests the `/` path.

+This is a method declaration:

 ```python
 async def root():
 ```

-This is the method declaration.
 Notice the `async def`: this method will be run as a Python3 coroutine!
 If you'd like to learn more about concurrency and async, FastAPI itself has a [great explanation](https://fastapi.tiangolo.com/async/) of the whole thing and what makes it so fast.

-Finally, the return:
+Finally, the return statement where we send the data to the browser:

 ```python
     return {'message': 'Hello World!'}